imaxfedorov/Stepik/README.md

 # Stepik
-For education
+For education.
-This repository contain two slenium tasks from previous chapter and selenium module with webdrivers.
+This repository contains two selenium tasks from previous chapter and selenium module with webdrivers.